Not everyone is trying to leave Cuba

 Of ancestral bones buried— rotted and petrified—

-Under the weight of sugar cane fields,
+Under the weight of tobacco and sugar cane fields,

 And a history of barbarianism glorified across the seas,

 Washed up against the limestone shore of Guantanamo Bay,

 Cuba, this rock—in the middle of the ocean,

 At times a beacon for those searching

 And other times a torch used by those seeking

 An upper-hand in the struggle for power and subjugation.

 But those instances come and go